 Before my first child was born, I bought a beautiful armchair, in a delicate, duck-egg-blue fabric.
 It was my first really adult furniture purchase, and I thought it would make a lovely place for snuggling with my incoming baby.

 Six years and two children later, and the duck-egg-blue is now murky grey.
-There are unsolvable grease stains on the arms, and it makes a worrying squeak every time I sit in it.
+There are unsolvable grease stains on the arms, and it makes a concerning squeak every time I sit in it.
 I know, first world problems.
 But the chair has come to symbolise what children do to your house.
 They ruin stuff.

 Some parents are really good at coping with this.
 They have a high comfort level with mess, and a perfect zen-no-mind about crunchy kitchen floors and hand-printed hallways.
 Whereas former neat freaks like myself suffer in silence as one more cup of juice slams into the carpet.
 I try to look cool about it, but I’m not.
 Is it too much to ask to have kids and a few nice things?